Spencer Police Chief Mike James running for Davidson County sheriff - Salisbury Post

 He thought going from overseeing troopers to a small agency in a town the size of Spencer would be a good change of pace.
 He has come to appreciate the amount of hands-on work that goes into working in a small town.

-Where his role with Highway Patrol was largely based on delegating, in Spencer he may need to go out on calls if no other officer is available or even do things like mop the floor.
+Where his role with Highway Patrol was largely based on delegating, in Spencer he goes out on calls if no other officer is available or even do things like mop the floor.
 The benefit, he said, is getting to know the community well.

 James said he is particularly proud of the decreased crime rate he has seen in his time with Spencer and credited his staff for taking their jobs seriously.